 We have designed the tracking links to give you insights into how much your content is being clicked on.
 And, if possible by whom - this is only possible for known or connected users.
 Social platforms give you some statistics on the click-through rate you get, but they often miss the whole picture.
 They are also a sealed box and often don't give you the full picture and can only show you their own platform performance.

 This is the point where link tracking comes in.
 It will allow you to track a piece of content anywhere.
 On a web page, social media site, email, etc. You can then look at this information in many different ways and allow you to do basic analysis like comparing the performance of different networks.

 Metigy is a product designed to help you gain insights from that data which is why link tracking is at the core of the Content Publisher Module.

 On a side note, email systems such as have used tracking links for years, as have digital adverts.

 Each platform does slightly different things.
-But, as part of the Metigy tracking link system, we do some extra things to improve your content's performance:
+But, as part of the Metigy Tracking URLs, we do some extra things to improve your content's performance:

 Greg has a passion for what AI and Deep Learning can bring to the MarTech stack and how small and medium businesses can benefit from these new technologies.